dennisppaul/umgebung/README.md

 - a LOT of functions + methods + strategies are not yet implemented ( the idea is to implement these on demand )
 - color system is currently fixed to rang `0 ...
 1` and only works with RGB(A)
 - elements in `println()` need to be concatenated with `,` and not `+` e.g `println("hello ", 23, " world");`
-- only tested on macOS + Raspberry Pi OS. although theoretically the external libraries as well as the build system should be cross-platform ( i.e macOS, Windows and any UNIX-like system )
+- only tested on macOS + Raspberry Pi OS + Windows 11 + Ubuntu. although theoretically the external libraries as well as the build system should be cross-platform ( i.e macOS, Windows and any UNIX-like system ) it mz require some tweaking.

 ### Setting up Homebrew on macOS